19 Best Egg Laying Chicken Breeds: With Name and Pictures

 • Save

 Golden Comets are a hybrid chicken from Rhode Island Red and White Leghorn chicken.
-They love to free raging in the yard.
+They love to be free raging in the yard.

 They have a short lifespan like Leghorns, i.e., around 4–5 years.
 The Golden Comets are one of the best egg-laying chicken breeds.